Computer Skills That Will Help You Get Hired

 We all use email as part of our personal and professional lives, but those individuals who can perform advanced functions with email programs like Microsoft Outlook can increase office productivity.

-Web and Social Skills
+Web and Social Media Skills

 Most organizations are looking to enhance their footprint on the web and within social media.
 Workers who can maintain and upgrade websites using tools like content management systems, HTML, Dreamweaver, WordPress and Java are very attractive to employers.
 Candidates who understand how to leverage social media to convey messages about their organization are in high demand.